Oxycontin is one of the most dangerous and prevalent drugs in the Canadian opioid crisis.

 Oxycontin on the Canadian Market

-Since its introduction into the Canadian market in 1996, Oxycontin has increasingly been prescribed for lower-level pain management, making it far more prevalent.
+Since its introduction into the Canadian market in 1996, doctors have increasingly prescribed Oxycontin for lower-level pain management.
+This has made it far more prevalent.
 This is partially due to aggressive and sometimes misleading marketing tactics towards doctors.
-Physicians have been encouraged through various methods to prescribe the drug in cases where it is disproportionate to the amount of pain experienced by the patient.
+Producers encourage physicians through various methods to prescribe the drug in cases where it is disproportionate to the patient’s pain.

 As well as people developing dependence on the drug through their own prescriptions, many others have gained access to it through family members or friends’ prescriptions.
 As president of Purdue Pharma Canada, Dr. Craig Landau, told the Globe and Mail, “The overwhelming majority of drugs that fall into the hands of adolescents for misuse and abuse, with often tragic consequences, actually come from the medicine cabinets of legitimate patients.”
 Many teens initially view the drug as a “harmless high,” before developing dependence.
 This can also result in teens turning to “illicit street drugs such as heroin” once their supply of prescription drugs is blocked.